pschroedl/transformer_attention_clustering/README.md

 In order to get a representational cross-section of the squad2 examples and more easily fine tune the size of our dataset to fit into VRAM, in [extract_attentions.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/exploration/extract_attentions.ipynb) 300 examples were extracted from each of the 26 files making up our whole dataset.

-Based on findings in [cuML_Dask_optimalK.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/cuML_Dask_optimalK.ipynb) we performed kMeans clustering on our dataset in [cuML_Dask_kMeans_full.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/cuML_Dask_kMeans_full.ipynb)
+Based on findings in [cuML_Dask_optimalK.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/cuML_Dask_optimalK.ipynb) we performed kMeans clustering on our dataset in [kMeans.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/kMeans.ipynb)

 Layers and heads columns are added for each row of the resulting cluster labels so that we can investigate correlations between clusters, heads and layers.

-Running a grid search to find optimal parameters for DBscan in [cuML_Dask_grid_search.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/cuML_dbscan_grid_search.ipynb), we proceeded to cluster in [cuML_Dask_dbscan_full.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/cuML_dbscan_full.ipynb), also adding columns to the result for analysis and visualization.
+Running a grid search to find optimal parameters for DBscan in [dbscan_grid_search.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/dbscan_grid_search.ipynb), we proceeded to cluster in [dbscan_output.ipynb](https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/dbscan_output.ipynb), also adding layer/head columns to the result in cluster label dataframe for analysis and visualization in [dbscan_cluster_analysis.ipynb]https://github.com/pschroedl/transformer_attention_clustering/blob/main/clustering/dbscan_cluster_analysis.ipynb).

+Lastly , we've taken the samples from largest non-noise cluster (0) from dbscan runs with epsilon 0.6 and 0.7, and re ran a grid search, again outputting a dataframe augmented with layer and head columns - but not realizing initially that the layer and head columns needed to be maintained from the original extracted clustered points